heavyk/shake-sphere/glossary.md

 	- township
 	- protectorship
 	- consulship
-	- rectorship
+	- rectorship: wat?
 	- stewardship
 	- captainship
 	- mastership
-	- ... lots of ships
+	- ... lots of *ships*

 ## locations
 - *aquitane*: receiver of aquit(ance)
 - *verona*: past the saturnian system is the promethian system. this is the name for such a place (the solar emitter)
 - navarre: [not sure yet, but I believe it's literally basque country, below bilbao, and is likely referring to black prince: silverclog is beatrice from peter of castille]
-- arragon: looks to be a reference again to the north of spain.
+- *arragon*: looks to be a reference again to the north of spain.
 I think this is a trigger to say we're talking about the black prince. in MAAN, beatrice is obviously the daughter of peter of castille. after "purgering" the black prince, she was put in a nunnery (if I remember correctly).
-- messina: the very *tip* of the *foot* [visually speaking; look at a map of italy ]
+- *messina*: the very *tip* of the *foot* [this is a visual; look at a map of italy]

 ## phrases
 - "I'll have you *lodged* in my *heart*": he's basically saying "thank you, my *liege*" to silverclog.
 [I don't know for sure, but it seems that there's a direct heart connection that happens in anal sex, so double meaning that he feels her in his heart.
 I personally experience the feeling of other reflective/silver clog/desire girls in my heart]
 - "grab my *sword* by the hilt, and run me through with it": a "reach around".
+- "I beseech your *word* my *liege*": I'll put myself in a hopeful/prayerful position and wait for his word.

 ## names
-- benedick: bene (good) + dick
+- benedick: bene (good) + dick. also sounds like "been a dick"
 - desdemona: desde (coming/descended from, since) + mona (female monkey) [notice in the picture of katherine wife of arthur/henry-8, she's holding this monkey in her arm]

 ### 2023-12-30 07:55 - a comment on the "veracity" of my glossary